turingschool/frontend-mod-1-prework/section1/relection.md

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatention?

 Every site that has user accounts will likely use this function.
-Let's take Amazon for example, when you are not logged in, it say 'Hello', however when you log in, it says 'Hello, Nina'.
+Let's take Amazon for example, when you are not logged in, it says 'Hello', however when you log in, it says 'Hello, Nina'.

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)